Primordial black hole ringdown: The irreducible stochastic gravitational wave background

-Taking into account the upper bound on $f_\text{ PBH}$ provided by the above constraints for each PBH mass, it is possible to estimate Eq.~\eqref{SGWB} in terms of the corresponding GW frequency, using the relation of Eq.~\eqref{fGWM}.
-The result is shown as the black lines in the right panel of Fig.~\ref{fig:1}.
+Taking into account the upper bound on $f_{\text{ PBH}}$ provided by the above constraints for each PBH mass, namely $f^{\text{ max}}_\text{ PBH}(M)$ (shown as a black line in the left panel of Fig.~\ref{fig:1}), one can estimate Eq.~\eqref{SGWB} in terms of the corresponding GW frequency by using the relation given in Eq.~\eqref{fGWM}.
+The result is shown as the black and gray lines in the right panel of Fig.~\ref{fig:1}.
 These identify the irreducible SGWB associated to the ringing of newly formed PBHs, considering optimistic or more realistic QNM amplitudes from $|A| \simeq \mathcal{O}(10^{-1})$ to $|A| \simeq \mathcal{O}(10^{-5})$, and compatible with current constraints on their abundance.